 Icon is an IRA and accepts rollovers.
 You need to first open an Icon account and then we can help you with the process of rolling over your funds.

-Don’t cash out!
+Don’t cash out.
 Whatever you do, don’t cash out your savings, even if you think it’s a small amount.
-Not only will you have to pay taxes and an extra 10% early withdrawal penalty, but you will also lose out on your future saving.
+Not only will you have to pay taxes and an extra 10% early withdrawal penalty, but you’ll also lose out on your future savings.

 * This hypothetical example assumes the following: (1) One annual $5,500 IRA contribution made on January 1 of the first year, (2) annual rate of return of 7%, and (3) no taxes on any earnings within the IRA.
 The ending values do not reflect taxes, fees, or inflation.
 If they did, amounts would be lower.
 Earnings and pretax (deductible) contributions from a traditional IRA are subject to taxes when withdrawn.
 Earnings distributed from Roth IRAs are income tax free, provided certain requirements are met.
 IRA distributions before age 50-1/2 may also be subject to a 10% penalty.
 Systematic investing does not ensure a profit and does not protect against loss in a declining market.
 Consider your current and anticipated investment horizon when making an investment decision, as the illustration may not reflect this.
 The assumed rate of return used in this example is not guaranteed.
 Investments that have potential for a 7% annual rate of return also come with risk of loss.